Wednesday, May 16, 2007

 Pump

-Next in line is the pump, which pulls in the seawater and pushes it through the system to the RO.
+Next in line is the pump, which draws seawater and pushes it through the system to the RO.
 The controls (brains) are also part of this module.
 Several electrical connections extend from this module to various components to monitor status.
 The control panel (not shown) is mounted above the navigation desk.
-Immediately following the pump are two additional filters: a 20-micron filter and then a 5 micron filter.
+Immediately following the pump are two additional filters: a 20-micron filter and then a 5-micron filter.
 These are in the black housings.
 All of these components are in the space under the settee next to the galley.
 This space is close to all water connections, and no harm will occur from water leakage during filter changes.
 The last component of the system is the actual RO membrane and Clark pump.
 This is mounted behind the settee and attached to a shelf.
 This is actually upside down and hanging from the shelf to preserve space.
 This unit takes in filtered sea (salt or brackish) water and produces fresh water, which is sent to our water tank.
-The discharged salt water has been piped to an existing through-hull just above the water line.
-We will not actually start the system until we are able to anchor out, probably Memorial Day weekend.
+The discharged saltwater has been piped through an existing through-hull just above the waterline.
+We won't start the system until we can anchor out, likely Memorial Day weekend.
 It is important to provide clean seawater to the system.